 Ad networks earn profits by keeping a percentage of ad income paid by advertisers (also known as margins or commissions).

-There are simply two ways to create ad network; you either build from scratch or procure a white-label solution that you can immediately deploy for business.
+There are simply two ways to create online ad network; you either build from scratch or procure a white-label solution that you can immediately deploy for business.
 If you think that building technology from scratch is better, this is not always true except because it can take a lot of time and costs (including hidden ones).

 If you plan to make your own advertisement exchange it’s time to find out the specifics of building technology from scratch and compare them to the benefits of building a white label ad network.